getify/Functional-Light-JS/ch3.md

 getCurrentUser( function foundUser(user){ /* .. */ } );
 ```

-Each call partially applies one more argument to the original `ajax(..)` call, until all three have been provided and `ajax(..)` is invoked.
+Each call partially applies one more argument to the original `ajax(..)` call, until all three have been provided and `ajax(..)` is actually invoked.

-Remember our example from earlier about adding `3` to each value in a list of numbers?
+Remember our example from the discussion of partial application about adding `3` to each value in a list of numbers?
 As currying is similar to partial application, we could do that task with currying in almost the same way:

 ```js
 [1,2,3,4,5].map( curry( add )( 3 ) );
 // [4,5,6,7,8]
 ```

 The difference between the two? `partial(add,3)` vs `curry(add)(3)`.

 Why might you choose `curry(..)` over `partial(..)`?
 It might be helpful in the case where you know ahead of time that `add(..)` is the function to be adapted, but the value `3` isn't known yet:

 ```js
 var adder = curry( add );